Elizabeth Talbot, Duchess of Norfolk: Family

 Lady Elizabeth Talbot was a daughter of John Talbot, 1st Earl of Shrewsbury and his wife Lady Margaret Beauchamp.
-Her older sister was Lady Eleanor Talbot, believed to have been King Edward IV's mistress.
+Her older sister was Lady Eleanor Talbot, believed to have been King Edward IV's wife or mistress.
 Elizabeth's maternal grandparents were Richard de Beauchamp, 13th Earl of Warwick and Elizabeth de Berkeley.
 One of her brothers was John Talbot, 1st Viscount Lisle, a nobleman and soldier.

 Marriage

 She was married to John de Mowbray.
 He succeeded his father as Duke of Norfolk in 1461, making her the Duchess of Norfolk by marriage.
 They had only one surviving daughter, who inherited the Warwick estates.